 費凱玲 = 黃媽媽

 Author.
 Artist.
 Food scholar.
 Chinese daughter-in-law.
 Rabbit slave.
 Memoirist.
-And now about to teach you how to master Chinese pastry.
+And now about to teach you how to master Chinese pastry AND understand the I Ching!

 In addition to being a finalist for two James Beard Awards, I am the author and illustrator of three published books.
 My prose, articles, illustrations, and recipes have appeared in many major publications, and The Atlantic included one of my essays in its “More Than 100 Exceptional Works of Journalism.”
-I was a member of the James Beard Award Book Committee for three years, and then I stepped down in order to write my upcoming book:
+I was a member of the James Beard Award Book Committee for three years before turning my full attention to my upcoming books:

 The Art of Chinese Baking: Traditional, Modern, and Reinterpreted will cover over 200 recipes, be fully illustrated, and include delicious baked goods from all over China.
 More can be found here.